Heel Pain Not Improving?

 • imaging review where relevant

-The goal is to understand the likely contributors to the pain rather than simply focusing on the painful area itself.
+The goal is to understand the likely contributors to the pain and address the underlying factors rather than simply focusing on symptoms alone.

 Foot Orthotics